RCSD safety plan emphasizes recent shootings, situational awareness

 “You’ve got to stay current.
 You’ve got to stay up on current events, new technology.
 I think we’ve done a wonderful job of doing that,” he says.

 Cutler says their mission is to ensure kids can learn and teachers can teach.
 “They’re our kids.
 They’re our future.
-Taking care of our students is our priority,” says Cutler.
+Taking care of our students is our priority,” said Cutler.

 Public comment is open on this matter until August 13th.
 The Board is due to vote on the security plan on August 25th.
 You can read the full RCSD security action plan here.